JamesTrick/blog/content/posts/current-state-of-nz-s-economy-sep-2020.md

 ## Monetary Policy: The Stress Test

 With little wiggle room in monetary policy, the Reserve Bank of New Zealand (RBNZ) released a [Stress testing report](https://www.rbnz.govt.nz/-/media/ReserveBank/Files/Publications/Bulletins/2020/rbb2020-83-03.pdf?revision=63e16030-7960-4a72-b9b5-c9f5e798a4f8) aimed to provide confidence to businesses and consumers.

-In the report, they model the banks resilience under two scenarios, both significantly worse than the current economic situation.
+In the report, they model the banks resilience under two scenarios:
+* A one-in-50 to one-on-75 year sitauation
+* A one-in-200 year event.

+Both sitatuions are significantly worse than the current economic situation.

-In the one-in-50 to one-in 75 year event, the situation describes are rise in unemployment to 13.9% (currently 4.0% for the June 2020 quarter) and a fall of 37% in housing prices.
+In the one-in-50 to one-in 75 year event, it sees a rise in unemployment to 13.9% (currently 4.0% for the June 2020 quarter) and a fall of 37% in housing prices.

 Under this scenario RBNZ conclude that all banks remain above the regulatory minimums, and will remain resilient given these conditions.

 Bank stability, or more broadly confidence in banks is a crucial factor in recessions.
 A loss of confidence can cause bank runs as people rush to withdraw their funds - depicted in the header image above of a bank run in the 2008 crisis.
+This report is an interesting one, and is the RBNZ flexing their position to go beyond sole monetary policy.

 Of course, this report simply speaks to the effect on banks.
-A 37% reduction in house prices will cause severe economic damage, and we can expect a large increase in home loan defaults.
+A 37% reduction in house prices will cause severe economic damage, and we can expect a large increase in home loan defaults causing not isolated to banking.

-The loan-to-value ratios over the good years has meant home-owners generally have a more equity in a house when compared to the 2008 crash, which should help reduce home loan defaults.
+The loan-to-value ratios over the 'good years' have meant home-owners generally have a more equity in a house when compared to the 2008 crash, which should help reduce home loan defaults.

 On the more traditional monetary policy side, there's no real appetite to even consider increasing interest rates.
 [Low interests facilitate, but can't force increased economic activity](https://www.rbnz.govt.nz/news/2020/09/confidence-in-a-world-of-uncertainty).